Cherreads

 "A… guest room?" one asked carefully.

-"Yes, I plan on keeping her, maybe I'll get to know her little secret,"
+"Yes, I plan on keeping her,"

 He resumed walking.